Labor Induction and Augmentation

 Ways to induce labor

-- Medicine may be used to soften the cervix and help it thin (efface).
+- Medicine may be used to make the cervix soft and help it thin.

 - Medicine may be used to cause the uterus to contract.

-- Dinoprostone (such as Cervidil or Prepidil Gel) can be inserted as a suppository into your vagina (intravaginally).
-It can also be given as a gel that is gently squirted into the opening of the cervix (intracervically).
+- Dinoprostone (such as Cervidil or Prepidil Gel) can be inserted as a suppository into your vagina or as a gel into the cervix.
 When the cervix is ripe, labor may start on its own.

 Balloon catheter to help induce labor